zsoltherpai/feather/README.md

 }
 ```
 ######Method injection######
 Not supported.
-The need for it can be avoided by solid design.
-Targets of dependency injection object should ideally be immutable, method injection violates this.
+The need for it can be generally avoided by a Provider / solid design (favoring immutability, injection via constructor).